-MTDC is defined for purposes of These Terms as all direct salaries and wages, applicable fringe benefits, materials and supplies, services, travel, and up to the first \$50,000 of each subaward (regardless of the period of performance of the subawards under the award).
-MTDC excludes equipment, capital expenditures, rental costs, tuition remission, scholarships and fellowships, and the portion of each subaward in excess of \$50,000.
-This is the same definition used in federal grants.
-Keeping this the same as the federal definition should make this easy for recipients with both federal and CEC grants that elect this option.
+MTDC is defined for purposes of this Agreement as all direct salaries and wages, applicable fringe benefits, materials and supplies, services, vendors, travel, and up to the first \$50,000 of each subrecipient agreement.
+MTDC excludes equipment, capital expenditures, rental costs, tuition remission, scholarships and fellowships, and the portion of each subrecipient agreement in excess of \$50,000.
 If the Recipient chooses this de minimis option for Indirect Costs, the Recipient will not have to provide backup documentation for the de minimis amount and will not be audited on it.
 However, the Existing Term requirements, including for backup documentation and audits, still apply to any Indirect Costs invoiced by the Recipient and reimbursed by the CEC not utilizing the de minimis amount.

-2. Defense Contract Audit Agency (DCAA) or other Federally Approved Indirect Rate
+Defense Contract Audit Agency (DCAA) or other Federally Approved Indirect Rate